 By making your skin softer your skin becomes more elastic, and consequently, it can better repair itself.
 Kokum butter can, therefore, help heal cracks in your lips, hands, and feet, as well as callouses.

 Aside from the rest of your body, Kokum oil is great for treating your hair and scalp.
 It helps strengthen hair roots so that your hair can grow as healthy as possible.
 If you’re experiencing hair loss as a result of chemical treatments in your hair, Kokum butter can help rejuvenate your hair follicles and promote hair growth.
 By oxygenating your scalp, it helps provide the cells in your scalp with nutrients necessary for healthy hair growth.
 Therefore serving to prevent hair loss.
 Its moisturizing properties prevent hair damage and breakage without making your hair feel too oily.

 Shea butter certainly has its skincare benefits, and if you’re researching products to use you will likely notice some overlap between shea butter and Kokum butter.
 Because it can be confusing to differentiate between the two, here are some of the similarities and differences between them.
 Kokum Butter vs. Shea Butter explained.

-Shea butter comes from the fat of the nuts of the Shea tree, also know as the Karite tree.
-It can help boost the body’s production of collagen and contains vitamins A, E and F. Similar to Kokum butter, shea butter also has anti-inflammatory properties, heals skin and targets wrinkles.
+Shea butter comes from the fat of the nuts of the Shea tree, also known as the Karite tree. it’s commonly touted for its hydrating properties and a recent study of the topical application of some plant oils reveals the anti-inflammatory and skin barrier benefits of shea butter.
+It can help boost the body’s production of collagen and contains vitamins A, E and F. Similar to Kokum butter, shea butter also has anti-inflammatory properties, heals skin, and targets wrinkles.
 Yet Kokum butter is firmer than shea butter, has a milder scent, and has a higher melting point.

 Kokum Butter DIY Lip Balm Recipe